How To Be an Ally to Transgender and Gender-Nonconforming People in the BU Community

 “Transgender Awareness Week is a week when transgender people and their allies take action to bring attention to the community by educating the public about who transgender people are, sharing stories and experiences, and advancing advocacy around the issues of prejudice, discrimination, and violence that affect the transgender community.”
 (GLAAD)

-With Transgender Awareness Week now in full force, here are some important tips about how to be a supportive ally.
+Here are some important tips about how to be a supportive ally.

 Tips for transgender allyship: